Skip to main content

 Technical Analysis

-CVE-2025-47761 is a vulnerability identified in Fortinet's FortiClientWindows software, specifically versions 7.2.0 through 7.2.9 and 7.4.0 through 7.4.3.
-The flaw stems from an exposed IOCTL (Input/Output Control) interface within the fortips driver component that lacks sufficient access control, categorized under CWE-782 (Exposed IOCTL with Insufficient Access Control).
-This weakness allows an authenticated local user—meaning someone with valid credentials on the affected system—to execute unauthorized code or commands.
-Successful exploitation requires the attacker to have an active VPN IPSec connection established via FortiClientWindows, which is typically used to secure remote access communications.
+CVE-2025-47761 is a vulnerability identified in Fortinet's FortiClientWindows VPN client software versions 7.2.0 through 7.2.9 and 7.4.0 through 7.4.3.
+The root cause is an exposed IOCTL (Input Output Control) interface within the fortips driver component that lacks sufficient access control, categorized under CWE-782.
+This flaw allows an authenticated local user—meaning someone with valid credentials and local access—to execute unauthorized code or commands on the affected system.
+Successful exploitation requires the attacker to have an active VPN IPSec connection, which is a prerequisite to interact with the vulnerable driver.
 Additionally, the attacker must bypass Windows memory protection mechanisms such as Heap integrity and Hypervisor-protected Code Integrity (HSP), which adds complexity to the attack.
-The vulnerability has a CVSS v3.1 base score of 7.1, indicating high severity, with metrics showing local attack vector (AV:L), high attack complexity (AC:H), low privileges required (PR:L), no user interaction (UI:N), and scope change (S:C).
-The impact on confidentiality, integrity, and availability is high, meaning an attacker could gain significant control over the system, potentially leading to data compromise or system disruption.
-No public exploits or active exploitation campaigns have been reported to date.
-The vulnerability was reserved in May 2025 and published in November 2025, but no official patches or mitigation links are currently provided by Fortinet, suggesting that organizations must remain vigilant and apply updates promptly once available.
+The vulnerability affects confidentiality, integrity, and availability by potentially allowing privilege escalation and arbitrary code execution, which could lead to full system compromise.
+The CVSS v3.1 base score is 7.1, reflecting high severity with attack vector local, high attack complexity, low privileges required, no user interaction, and scope changed.
+No public exploits or active exploitation in the wild have been reported to date.
+The vulnerability was reserved in May 2025 and published in November 2025.
+Fortinet has not yet provided patch links, indicating that remediation may be pending or in progress.

 Potential Impact